bgamari/ghc-wiki-import/type-functions-type-checking.md

 The GHC API has a new predicate `isOpenTyCon` with the understanding that it is illegal to invoke `synTyConDefn`, `synTyConRhs`, and `tyConDataCons` on type constructors that fulfil `isOpenTyCon`.

+## Core representation of instances of indexed types

-## Representation of type equation axioms
+### Representation of type equation axioms